|Version:||Date of Review:||History:|

 8.1.
 Cielo does not allow improper privileges to its subsidiaries, controlled entities, and affiliates not justifiable based on provisions of prevailing laws.

 9.1.
-All managers or employees involved in business activities or to contact customers, suppliers, public agents and competitors shall be periodically trained and informed as to the adequate use hereof.
+All members of the management or employees involved in business activities or to contact customers, suppliers, public agents and competitors shall be periodically trained and informed as to the adequate use hereof.

 A violation committed against the economic order may expose Cielo, its Management, and employees to administrative, civil and/or criminal penalties provided for by laws.

-Observe and oversee the compliance with this Policy, as well as the provisions of the Code of Ethical Conduct and, whenever necessary, prompt the channels available at Cielo for consultation on situations which may involve conflict with these guidelines or the occurrence of situations of risk described therein.
+- Third Parties and Suppliers: Observe and oversee the compliance with this Policy, as well as the provisions of Cielo’s Code of Ethical Conduct and, whenever necessary, prompt the channels available at Cielo for consultation on situations which may involve conflict with these guidelines or the occurrence of situations of risk described therein.

 VI.
 Additional Documentation